 The seventh C is conversion.
 You can’t talk about social media without having a return on investment (ROI) conversation.
 The important thing to remember here is that your social media strategy should be tied to your business strategy.
-To help you get started, you may want to look at the 14 social media ROI metrics.

 To develop a successful social media strategy, it is important to communication, convince, and most importantly, convert social media into action, both externally and internally.

 Whether your social media metrics are at your company, they will boil down to three main categories.
 Awareness, sales, and loyalty.